-- Report a numerator option on all measures within the Dementia Measures Group for each patient within the eligible professional's patient sample. - Instructions for qualifying numerator option reporting for each of the measures within the Dementia Measures Group are displayed on the next several pages.
+- Report a numerator option on all applicable measures within the Dementia Measures Group for each patient within the eligible professional's patient sample. - Measure #47 need only be reported on patients 65 years and older.

+Instructions for qualifying numerator option reporting for each of the measures within the Dementia Measures Group are displayed on the next several pages.
 The following composite Quality Data Code (QDC) has been created for registries that utilize claims data.
 This QDC may be reported in lieu of individual QDCs when all quality clinical actions for all applicable measures within the group have been performed.